b21827541/Deep-Learning---SimpleNet/README.md

 # SimpleNet Implementation with PyTorch and DDP

 ## Project Overview
 This repository contains my implementation of the [SimpleNet paper](https://arxiv.org/abs/1608.06037) using PyTorch and Distributed Data Parallel (DDP) for efficient multi-GPU training.
-SimpleNet is a lightweight convolutional neural network architecture that achieves competitive accuracy.
+SimpleNet is a lightweight convolutional neural network architecture for image anomaly detection and localization.

 ## Hardware & Implementation Details
 I utilized a multi-GPU setup for distributed training: